datajerk/ctf-write-ups/nahamconctf2021/some-really-ordinary-program/README.md

 p.send(constants.SYS_rt_sigreturn * b'A')
 ```

 With the payload now running we need to send `0xf` bytes so that `read` will return with `0xf` in `rax`.
-After than the rt_sigreturn syscall will kick in and update all the registered with values from our frame, including the new stack (`rsp`) and where we should start executing again (`rip`).
+After that the rt_sigreturn syscall will kick in and update all the registers with values from our frame, including the new stack (`rsp`) and where we should start executing again (`rip`).

 ```python
 # new stack that we know address of and its NX